 If you do Shwopping in an M&S store you’ll get 50 Sparks points added to your Sparks loyalty card.
 If you’re planning on Shwopping at an Oxfam store, you’ll be given a £5 M&S clothing and home voucher to spend in-store.

-According to H&M, up to 95% of clothes thrown away but could have been re-worn or recycled.
+According to H&M, up to 95% of clothes that are thrown away but could have been re-worn or recycled.

 To stop waste, in exchange for your used or unwanted clothes, H&M will give you a voucher to use in store.